atiq-cs/cpp/Win32/P16_ShutdownTimer/ReadMe.md

 ### Shutdown Timer
 Shut your computer down at specified time and date.

-It's efficient and small in size since it's written in Win32.
+It's efficient and small in size since being written in Win32.

-Merged from [GitLab](https://gitlab.com/atiq-cs/Merged_ShutdownTimer), linked here for file history.

 **Build instructions**
 - It was an MBCS (non Unicode) Program.
 Converted to Unicode through Generic TCHAR.